-Our multifamily guaranty book of business consists of: (a) multifamily mortgage loans of Fannie Mae; (b) multifamily mortgage loans underlying Fannie Mae MBS; and (c) other credit enhancements that we provide on multifamily mortgage assets.
+(4) Our multifamily guaranty book of business consists of: (a) multifamily mortgage loans of Fannie Mae; (b) multifamily mortgage loans underlying Fannie Mae MBS; and (c) other credit enhancements that we provide on multifamily mortgage assets and relating to a transaction backed by a pool of single-family rental properties.
 It excludes non-Fannie Mae multifamily mortgage-related securities held in our retained mortgage portfolio for which we do not provide a guaranty.

-(3) Calculated based on Multifamily segment credit losses divided by the average multifamily guaranty book of business.
+(5) Calculated based on Multifamily segment credit losses divided by the average multifamily guaranty book of business.